-Fire survival cables are cables that are designed to continue to operate for a defined minimum period of time during a fire.
-Many manufacturers refer to these products as “fire resistant” cables.
-Originally the need for Cables to operate for longer in the circumstances of fire was purely driven by the need for Fire Alarms to be able to continue to work and serve their purpose.
+Fire survival cables are cables that are designed to continue to operate for a defined minimum period of time during a fire or high temperatures.
+Many manufacturers refer to these products as “fire-resistant” cables.
+Originally the need for cables to operate for longer in the circumstances of fire was purely driven by the need for Fire Alarms to be able to continue to work and serve their purpose.

 Traditionally fire survival cables were low voltage energy cables, essentially building wire but with enhanced fire resistance.
 In more recent years other types of cables have become available with fire survival properties, including coaxial cable, twisted pair communication cable and fibre optic cable.
 Fire survival communication cables were aimed at applications such as, emergency telephone lines, CCTV systems public address systems and of course fire alarms that have to continue to operate in the event of a fire.

 The need for Fire Survival LAN Cables has been debated over recent years, not because of their performance with regards their ability to cope in the event of a fire but because of concerns as to whether the cables could provide means for the fire to spread throughout a building and also the potential for harmful omissions to be given off by the cables when exposed to a fire.

 Fire survival cables in the event of a fire